morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ### BE6500 - USB3.0 - Maximum link rates: 2.4GHz: 688Mbps / 5GHz: 2882Mbps / 6GHz: 2882Mbps (WiFi 7)

-(Warning: no USB WiFi adapters with the mt7925 chipset are available to buy at this time - 2025-01-08 but M.2 and PCIe cards with the mt7925 chip are available.)
+(Warning: no USB WiFi adapters with the mt7925 chipset are available to buy at this time - 2025-03-19 - M.2 and PCIe cards with the mt7925 chip are available.)

 -----

-#### `chipset - Mediatek mt7925 - supported in-kernel since Linux kernel 6.7 (2024)` - WiFi 7 chip that supports 160 MHz Channel width
+#### `chipset - Mediatek mt7925 - supported in-kernel since Linux kernel 6.7 (2024)` - WiFi 7 chip that supports 160 MHz Channel width - supported in-kernel since Linux kernel 6.7 (2024)

 Warning: No usb wifi adapters with this chipset are available to consumers yet.
 Cards for internal installation, such as M.2 and PCIe, are available.
 You will see AXE5400 class adapters available but those are using a rtl8852/32cu WiFi 6e Realtek chipset.
 The mt7925 is a WiFi 7 capable chipset and should show BE6500, not AXE5400.
 Realtek does have a WiFi 7 chip available and it appears some adapters are available but I have seen no evidence of Linux driver availability.
 If you see an adapter that uses the mt7925 chipset, please post in `Issues`.